SummerHaven Investment Management LLC Has $746,000 Stock Position in Quanex Building Products Co. (NYSE:NX)

 The company also recently declared a quarterly dividend, which will be paid on Friday, June 30th.
 Investors of record on Thursday, June 15th will be given a dividend of $0.08 per share.
 This represents a $0.32 dividend on an annualized basis and a dividend yield of 1.25%.
 The ex-dividend date is Wednesday, June 14th.
 Quanex Building Products’s payout ratio is currently 14.29%.

-A number of research analysts have weighed in on NX shares.
-Benchmark reaffirmed a “buy” rating and issued a $28.00 price objective on shares of Quanex Building Products in a research note on Tuesday, March 14th.
+Several brokerages recently issued reports on NX.
+Benchmark reissued a “buy” rating and set a $28.00 target price on shares of Quanex Building Products in a research note on Tuesday, March 14th.
 StockNews.com raised shares of Quanex Building Products from a “hold” rating to a “buy” rating in a research note on Friday, June 2nd.

 Quanex Building Products Profile